 8 Buying houses are intermediaries that facilitate matches in numerous ways, for instance, by helping with search or by providing quality certification to buyers.
-Buying houses could represent one potential channel through which observed networks effects, or spillovers, operate.
+Buying houses could represent one potential channel through which observed networks effects operate.
 For instance, exporters might learn about one or more of these buying houses from their neighbors.
 Similarly, a firm located close to other exporters that matched in the earlier period with an importer via a buying house, might be more visible to the buying house.
 Our conceptual framework allows for the alternative interpretation that buying houses act on behalf of, or substitute for, U.S. importers.

-Additionally, there may be information sharing on locating a buyer or investing in activities that promote an exporter's product to a potential buyer, such as advertising or participating in trade shows.
+participating in trade shows.
 The ability to obtain tacit knowledge is likely to lower the fixed and/or variable costs of exporting to a particular buyer.
 On the importer end, buyers may be more likely to learn about new suppliers when they are located in close proximity to existing suppliers.
 Buyers might also find it easier to verify product quality, or the likelihood that goods will be supplied on time and as per requirements, when the potential exporter is geographically close, and part of the same business network as the exporter they already transact with.

-Results from our preferred specification indicate that a one percent increase in the number of exporters that previously matched to a particular U.S. importer in the neighborhood of a firm results in a 0.15% increase in the likelihood of the firm matching with the same importer for the first time.
+Results from our preferred specification indicate that a one percent increase in the number of exporters that previously matched to a particular U.S. importer in the neighborhood of a firm is associated with a 0.15% increase in the likelihood of the firm matching with the same importer for the first time.
 A comparison with existing studies indicates that our results are economically significant.
-Results are robust to alternative measures of the neighbor variable, a stricter definition of first time matches, alternative scenarios that may result in observationally equivalent results, and various other cuts of the data.
+Results are robust to alternative measures of the neighbor variable, a stricter definition of first time matches, and various other cuts of the data.
+We also find evidence consistent with information gains or learning being the channel via which network effects operate.

-We also provide evidence on the nature of these partner-specific spillover effects.
-We find that the effects differ by both exporter and importer characteristics.
-Spillovers are concentrated among larger exporters.
-This result hints at a role for absorptive capacity of the exporter in order to capture spillover benefits.
+We also provide evidence on the nature of network effects.
+We find that effects differ by both exporter and importer characteristics.
+Network effects are concentrated among larger exporters.
+This result hints at a role for absorptive capacity of the exporter in order to capture benefits from the network.
 Small exporters may lack the requisite capabilities to translate any information gained from neighbors into actual trade matches.
-We further find that spillovers are stronger when the importer is small relative to when the importer is large.
+We further find that network effects are stronger when the importer is small relative to when the importer is large.
 This suggests that U.S. importers vary in their behavior of procuring suppliers.
-We also present evidence that spillover effects are weaker in cities with more competitive environments, and that partner-specific spillovers tend to weaken as the number of exporters in a city selling to a particular importer increases, exhibiting congestion effects as exporter presence exceeds a certain threshold.
+We also present evidence that effects are weaker in cities with more competitive environments, and tend to weaken as the number of exporters in a city selling to a particular importer increases, exhibiting congestion effects as exporter presence exceeds a certain threshold.